 Or the more official version:

-Growing up in Hawaii, Hunter forged a strong connection with natural world that led to his studies in tropical forest ecosystem and agroforestry management (A.S.), sustainable community development (B.A.) urban planning (M.A.) and disaster management.
+Growing up in Hawaii, Hunter forged a strong connection with natural world that led to his studies in tropical forest ecosystem and agroforestry management (AS), sustainable community development (BA) urban planning and disaster management (MA) and geography (MA, Phd Candidate).

 He has been a leader in the permaculture movement in Hawaii, and is a Director of three local non-profit organizations: the Oahu Farm to School Network, Urban Farm Hawaii, and the Asia-Pacific Center for Regenerative Design.